 Service mode 4 (Light Cell 1): This service mode allows you to check the current reading (Value) and set the calibration (Pwr) for Light Cell 1.
 This is the primary Input Light Cell in a 4 Light Cell system.
 It is the only Input Light Cell in a 2 Light Cell system.
-Light cell 1 reading is displayed on the upper bar graph of the Input Monitor.
+Light Cell 1 reading is displayed on the upper/only bar graph of the Input Monitor.
 See the "Initial Calibration And Startup Preference Settings" section for details on how to properly adjust.
 The range is from 0-255.

 Service mode 5 (Light Cell 2): This service mode allows you to check the current reading (Value) and set the calibration (Pwr) for Light Cell 2.
-This is the secondary Input Light Cell in a 4 Light Cell system.
-It is not used in a 2 Light Cell system.
-Light cell 2 reading is displayed on the lower bar graph of the Input Monitor.
+This is the primary Output Light Cell in a 4 Light Cell system.
+It is the only Output Light Cell in a 2 Light Cell system.
+Light Cell 2 reading is displayed on the lower/only bar graph of the Output Monitor.
 See the "Initial Calibration And Startup Preference Settings" section for details on how to properly adjust.
 The range is from 0-255.

 Service mode 6 (Light Cell 3): This service mode allows you to check the current reading (Value) and set the calibration (Pwr) for Light Cell 3.
-This is the primary Output Light Cell in a 4 Light Cell system.
-It is the only Output Light Cell in a 2 Light Cell system.
-Light cell 3 reading is displayed on the upper bar graph of the Output Monitor.
+This is the secondary Input Light Cell in a 4 Light Cell system.
+It is not used in a 2 Light Cell system.
+Light cell 3 reading is displayed on the lower bar graph of the Input Monitor (In a 4 Light Cell system only).
 See the "Initial Calibration And Startup Preference Settings" section for details on how to properly adjust.
 The range is from 0-255.

 Service mode 7 (Light Cell 4): This service mode allows you to check the current reading (Value) and set the calibration (Pwr) for Light Cell 4.
 This is the secondary Output Light Cell in a 4 Light Cell system.
 It is not used in a 2 Light Cell system.
-Light cell 4 reading is displayed on the lower bar graph of the Output Monitor.
+Light cell 4 reading is displayed on the lower bar graph of the Output Monitor (In a 4 Light Cell system only).
 See the "Initial Calibration And Startup Preference Settings" section for details on how to properly adjust.
 The range is from 0-255.